Utah Blaze: The original Utah Blaze (2006–08)

 Despite a losing record of 7–9, the Blaze got into the playoffs as an AC Wildcard (the conference's No. 6 seed).
 Unfortunately, the newly formed Blaze were given the boot as they lost to the Arizona Rattlers with a final score of 57–34.

+In 2007, Burley set league records for most receptions (166) and receiving yards (2,129) in a single season, and also finished with 49 touchdown receptions, second in the league that year.
+For his efforts, he was named the Arena League's Offensive Player of the Year.
+Germaine continued his strong play at QB, passing for 5,033 yards.
+The team finished with a record of 8-8, and lost to the Los Angeles Avengers 64-42 in the wildcard playoff game.

 The team's mascot was a dalmatian named "Chief".
 The Blaze were winners of the league"Commissioners Award" in 2006 and won the "Support Staff of the Year Award" in back-to-back seasons (2006–2007), an award that goes to the league's best training and equipment staff, which was headed by Hagen Featherstone and Kevin Seamans in the inaugural season and Kevin Seamans and Darin Featherstone in 2007.

 During the 2008 season the Blaze became the first, and only, professional football team to record three 1,500-yard receivers in the same season, with Huey Whittaker, J.J.
 McKelvey, and Aaron Boone.
 This also marks the first time three players each caught 120 or more passes in the same season.